A Semi-Supervised Approach for Abnormal Event Prediction on Large Operational Network Time-Series Data: Experiments and Results

-\textbf{(1) Effect of Loss Functions.} Table~\ref{table: f1} shows that our approach achieved 12\% improvement in F1 scores on average compared to only using the contrastive center (CC) loss and 14\% improvement compared to only using the KL loss.
-The model with only the CC loss was trained with limited labeled samples, which worked well for the networks with large abnormal samples (e.g., more than 120 events in ``1NTT67246'' and ``1NTT18635'').
-However, the performance dropped in the cases with only a few abnormal samples.
-Our proposed approach trained on both labeled and unlabeled samples to force the learnt clustering structure was applicable to all data samples, resulting in better performance, e.g., 48\% improvement in F1 score for ``1NTT30990'' and 35\% for ``1NTT19213''.
-In the other case, the model with only KL loss was trained with all samples.
-Without the CC loss to explicitly optimize the centers, finding good centers was challenging even when the true clustering distribution could be estimated from labeled samples. \\
+We continue to examine the effect of the losses.
+Table~\ref{table: loss} shows that SNetAD achieves 12\% improvement in F1 scores on average compared to only using the contrastive center loss (Only-CC) and 14\% improvement compared to only using the KL loss (Only-KL).
+The Only-CC models trained on limited labeled samples generally have high precision and low recall, which work well for the networks with large abnormal samples (e.g., more than 120 events in ``1NTT67246'' and ``1NTT18635'').
+However, the performance drops in the cases with only a few abnormal samples.
+In comparison, SNetAD trains on labeled and unlabeled samples that encourage the learned clustering structure to be applicable to all data samples, resulting in better performance, e.g., 48\% improvement in F1 score for ``1NTT30990'' and 35\% for ``1NTT19213''.
+In the other case, the Only-KL models trained with all samples do not explicitly optimize the centers, while SNetAD makes the best use of labeled samples to learn cluster centers, which improves the separability of the embeddings.